gtshepard/capstone-distributed-systems/README.md

     -  go test -run Partition1
     -  go test -run Partition2

-  do not run go test, becuase it runs all tests/ RepeatedCrash and RepeatedCrashUnrebiable do not pass
+  do not run go test, becuase it runs all tests.
+RepeatedCrash and RepeatedCrashUnrebiable do not pass

   #### Directory Tree
    - A Directory Tree For Case Studies
    ```